 Graham Hay

-Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
+Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
 A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
 Hay has written articles for art publications in nine countries, and he features in 22 books.
-He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
-Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

-A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
+Aa a paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
 He frequently writes on paper clay, art and technology, with over 40 articles published.

-Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
+Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
 A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
 Hay has written articles for art publications in nine countries, and he features in 22 books.
-He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
-Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

-A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
+Aa a paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
 He frequently writes on paper clay, art and technology, with over 40 articles published.

 Graham's art practice is self reflective.
 His artwork is a response to the very social foundations of his art practice.
-It has become a speculation or comment on a wide range of groups and institutions, into which he as a freelance artist and cultural researcher, was invited to exhibit, speak, teach and write.
-In a more formal sense, his art and writing represents over two decades of critical ethnography research.
+It has become a speculation or comment on a wide range of groups and institutions, into which he as a freelance artist and cultural researcher, was invited into, to exhibit, speak, teach and write.
+In a more formal sense, his art and writing represents over three decades of critical ethnography research.
 Ethnography began as a static, statistical study of culture.
 It was an anthropology, then sociologically based field of research.
 Hay's critical ethnography approach is political and andragogical, a contemplative studio led research which acknowledges its participatory and subjectivity bias.

 Paper clay is now a third of all clay used in pottery and sculpture studios and classrooms in Western Australia, offering both an easier entry pathway for clay beginners, and increased creativity potential for experienced potters and sculptors.